zhaoyutim/palsar_gedi_agb/README.md

 # Wall-to-Wall Above-ground Biomass Estimation with ALOS-2 PALSAR-2 L-Band SAR Data and GEDI

+## This work is accepted in IEEE International Symposium on Geoscience and Remote Sensing (IGARSS) 2023
+## DOI: 10.1109/IGARSS52108.2023.10282061
 ## Repo Structure
     .
     ├── config                                     # Configuration files